aaron-grau/curic/full-stack-project/proposal/selecting-a-fsp.md

 On the other hand, maybe you really want to clone *app xyz*, but it does this really magical thing that you (as of now) have no idea how to implement.
 What libraries might be helpful?
 Do they seem easy to work with (good documentation, lots of users)?

 Using third-party libraries can be a boon, but it is important to consider how long it will take to learn/implement said technology.
-Remember: you only have two weeks, so spending 1 or 2 days struggling with a library is not how we want to be spending our time.
+Remember: you only have 10 days, so spending 1 or 2 days struggling with a library is not how we want to be spending our time.

 ### Interest